s-larbi/laravel-on-fargate/README.md

 # Steps to setup a Fargate cluster and Bitbucket Pipelines to continuously deploy Laravel on AWS

-## 1. Create a IAM User for Terraform in the AWS console
+## 1. Create an IAM User for Terraform in the AWS console
 ...with Programmatic Access only and with the following permissions:

 - `arn:aws:iam::aws:policy/AmazonS3FullAccess`